-KMTS BASEBALL: BIG SEVENTH PRESERVES DEMONS’ 3-0 LEAGUE START
+KMTS Baseball: Big Seven Preserves Demons’ 3-0 League Start

 The move looked prescient when Deaton, making his first bullpen appearance after splitting decisions in his two starts, struck out the side in the 5th inning on 11 pitches.
 The senior lefthander made it five straight K’s in the 6th before running into trouble of his own making.

 Opposing pitcher John Walsh walked when the ump ruled a 3-2 curve was just outside the strike zone, then Deaton was called for a balk.
 When he couldn’t come up with a dribbler between the mound and first base, that set up a double steal resulting in Eagle’s first run.
-Deaton recorded his sixth out by strikeout to finish the frame.
+Deaton recorded his sixth strikeout to finish the frame.

 Leading 4-1 in the top of the seventh, Glenwood mixed in four base hits with an intentional walk to Brown, who was 3-for-3, yielding four runs for an 8-1 lead.
 Key hits included Deaton’s 0-2 looper that scored Tyler Boyd with the inning’s first run, and Cole Houston’s third hit of the game, a 2-run double to left.